GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Observations and methodology

 \subsection{Speckle holography}

-We used the speckle holography algorithm as described by \citet{Schodel:2013fk} to overcome the image blurring imposed by seeing and to achieve an angular resolution of 0.2$''$, which is limited only by the sampling in the detector plane.
-As the Point Spread Function (PSF) does not only vary with time but is also a function of position, mainly due to anisoplanatic effects, we divided the aligned frames into regions of 1 arcmin $\times$ 1 arcmin (from now on referred to as \textit{sub-regions}).
-Fig. \ref{subcubes} shows the grid of the sub-regions drawn on a long exposure image.
+To produce high angular resolution images from the short exposure images, we used the speckle holography algorithm \citep[see e.g.][]{Primot:1990fk,Petr:1998vn}.
+This requires the knowledge of the point spread function (PSF) for each short exposure.
+For the latter purpose, we applied the methodology described by \citet{Schodel:2013fk}, which works very well in crowded fields such as the GC.
+In brief, this methodology consists in the superposition of multiple reference stars and iterative improvement to determine the PSF.
+The image resulting from the speckle holography algorithm was convolved with a Gaussian beam of 0.2$''$ FWHM in order to suppress noise at high spatial frequencies.
+In this way we overcome the image blurring imposed by seeing.
+As the PSF not only varies with time but is also a function of position, mainly due to anisoplanatic effects, we divided the aligned frames into regions of 1 arcmin $\times$ 1 arcmin (from now on referred to as \textit{sub-regions}).
+Figure \ref{subcubes} shows the grid of the sub-regions drawn on a long exposure image.
 Overlap between the sub-regions corresponds to one half of their width.
 Speckle holography was applied to every single sub-region independently.

+The PSF for each sub-region and exposure was extracted in an automatic way.
+First, we generated long exposures and corresponding noise maps from all the frames corresponding to a given pointing and filter.
+Then, we used the {\it StarFinder} software package \citep{Diolaiti:2000qo} for PSF fitting astrometry and photometry.
+From the list of detected stars we selected reference stars for PSF extraction in each exposure according to the following criteria: \begin{itemize} \item Reference stars had to be fainter than $J\approx12$; $H\approx12$, $K_{s}\approx11$ to avoid saturated stars.
+To compute these limits we performed PSF fitting photometry on the long exposure images and computed a preliminar ZP (zero point) using the SIRIUS/IRTF (Infrared Survey Facility telescope) GC survey \citep[e.g.][]{Nagayama:2003fk,Nishiyama:2006tx}.
+We obtained a systematic deviation for the brightest stars when we compared the ZP versus the magnitude in the SIRIUS/IRTF GC survey.
+Thus, the starting point of the deviation gave us the limit for the saturation.